-Located on the Santa Cruz island, a pair of volcanic sinkholes called Los Gemelos, or the twins, divide the dry forests from the humid agricultural lands.
+Located on Santa Cruz island, a pair of volcanic sinkholes called Los Gemelos, or the twins, divide the dry forests from the humid agricultural lands.
 Take your family to explore and learn about these sinkholes as the geological structures are a sight to see.
-The contrast of the gray and black volcanic rocks with the bright green of the forest create a beautiful and unique image.
+The contrast of the gray and black volcanic rocks with the bright green of the forest creates a beautiful and unique image.
 Capture photos along the Los Gemelos trail.
 Although the average time spent here is around 30 minutes, the memory of this distinctive landscape will last forever.

 Outside nature activities will get every member of your family involved and active.
-Finding fun activities that are kid friendly will make the trip more memorable for your family.
+Finding fun activities that are kid-friendly will make the trip more memorable for your family.
 Highlight your trip and take the chance to get up close with the marine mammals when you go snorkeling in the seas of the Galápagos.
 You don’t need any training to do this activity, unlike scuba diving, which allows you to bring your family along and explore safely.

 Related read: How To Plan A Galapagos Trip Without Breaking The Bank